Algebraic models and arithmetic geometry of Teichm\"uller curves in genus two: Cusps and spin components

 \paragraph{Spin invariant.} Now suppose $D \equiv 1 \bmod 8$.
 For such discriminants, the curve $W_D$ has two irreducible components $W_D^\epsilon$ distinguished by a spin invariant $\epsilon \in \zz/2\zz$. \begin{thm}[McMullen] For a prototype $p = (a,b,c,e)$ of discriminant $D$ with $D \equiv 1 \bmod 8$, the cusp corresponding to $p$ lies on the spin $\epsilon(p)$-component of $W_D$ where

 and $f$ is the conductor of $\ord_D$.\footnote{The conductor of $\ord_D$ is the index of $\ord_D$ in the maximal order of $\ord_D \otimes_\zz \qq$.
-Rings with fundamental discriminants such as those considered in this paper have conductor $f=1$.} \end{thm} We are now ready to prove Theorem \ref{thm:wDers}: \begin{proof}[Proof of Theorem \ref{thm:wDers}] For each fundamental discriminant $1 < D < 100$ with $D \equiv 1 \bmod 8$, we provide computer files {\sf ICDrs.magma} and {\sf certD.magma}.
+Rings with fundamental discriminants such as those considered in this paper have conductor $f=1$.} \end{thm} We are now ready to prove Theorem \ref{thm:wDers} and complete the proof of Theorem \ref{thm:wDrs}. \begin{proof}[Proof of Theorem \ref{thm:wDers}] For each fundamental discriminant $1 < D < 100$ with $D \equiv 1 \bmod 8$, we provide computer files {\sf ICDrs.magma} and {\sf certD.magma}.
 In {\sf ICDrs.magma} we recall the map $IC_D$ in \cite{elkieskumar:hms} and in {\sf certD.magma} we define an algebraic curve $G_D^0$ and rational functions

 so that $IC \circ Y \circ a_D^0$ is birational onto its image and $b_D^0$ is birational onto the curve $w_D^0(r,s)=0$.
 As in the proof of Theorem \ref{thm:wDrs}, we then call {\sf ELA.magma} which implements the Eigenform Location Algorithm verifying that